CS3219-AY2324S1/ay2324s1-course-assessment-g58/README.md

 # Getting Started with Docker for Development
+This will help you set up your local environment to run PeerPrep.
+Note that if you have received `.env` files for frontend, question and user services, simply add those files to the respective `frontend`, `backend/user-service` and `mongodb-database` directories and rename them to `.env`.
+Thereafter, skip step 3, 4 and 5.

 1. Install docker at https://www.docker.com/

 2. Start docker

+3. Enter the `backend/user-service` directory and follow the `README.md` to configure the user-service

+4. Enter the `mongodb-database` directory and follow the `README.md` to configure the question-service

+5. Enter the `frontend` directory and follow the `README.md` to configure the frontend

-3. Run `docker compose build` to build the images and containers
+6. Run `docker compose build` from the root directory to build the images and containers

-4. Run `docker compose up` to start the container (Note: this will only start the user & question service)
+7. Run `docker compose up` from the root directory to start the container (Note: this will only start the user & question service)

-5. Note: this does not start the api-gateway.
-Follow the relevant `./gateway/README.md`
+8. Enter the `frontend` directory and run `npm install`, followed by `npm run dev`.

+9. Enter the `gateway` directory and run `npm install`, followed by `npm start`.

+10. Visit http://localhost:3000 and create an account

 ## Developer guide